Kao1126/Data-Processing-Web-Application/README.md

     npm install
     npm start

-2. Install dependencies and run backend server
+3. Install dependencies and run backend server

-Open the other terminal.
+Start the other terminal

 ####